sftpgo/docs/docs/azure-blob-storage.md

 The account key and SAS URL are stored encrypted according to your [KMS configuration](kms.md).

+### Selecting a managed identity

+With the default credential chain, a host (Azure VM, AKS pod with workload identity, App Service, ...) authenticates through its managed identity.
+When a single system-assigned identity is in use, it is selected automatically.
+When more than one user-assigned managed identity is available, the credential cannot pick one on its own and you must indicate which one to use.

+Set the **Managed identity client ID** to the client ID of the user-assigned managed identity SFTPGo should authenticate with.
+This value applies only when account key and SAS URL are blank; leave it empty to keep the default credential chain behavior.
+Each storage configuration (user or virtual folder) can target a different managed identity, so a single SFTPGo instance can serve multiple identities.

 ## Configuration

 | Parameter | Description |